datastaxdevs/workshop-nosqlbench/README.md

 USE nbkeyspace;
 ```

-Check what tables have been created in this keyspace:
+Check what tables have been created by NoSQLBench in this keyspace:
 ```
 DESC TABLES;
 ```